mengeling/silvercar-cancellation-predictor/README.md

 will be overstated.

-## MOP (Measure of Performance)
+## MOPs (Measures of Performance)

 The **reservations** table has about 460,000 rows, so I didn't have to worry about memory, storage, or training time.
-All of the data can be stored on a local machine, and all of it can be loaded into memory.
+All of the data can be stored on a single machine, and all of it can be loaded into a single machine's memory.
 Every night, Silvercar could easily train the model on all of the historical reservations and make predictions on the booked reservations.

 ## Results

-Using a 50% threshold (meaning the model predicts a cancellation when the cancellation probability is greater than 50%), I achieved 80% accuracy, 84% precision, and 63% recall using XGBoost's implementation of a gradient boosting classifier.
+Using a 50% threshold for predicting cancellations (meaning the model predicts a cancellation when the cancellation probability is greater than 50%), I achieved 80% accuracy, 84% precision, and 63% recall using XGBoost's implementation of a gradient boosting classifier.
 As you can see in figure 1, the model is predicting a lot less cancellations than there actually were, which is why recall is only 63%.
 This is problematic for revenue forecasting.